annecmg/annecmg.github.io/index.md

 # News

+## November 2024

+* Thomas de Bruijn started as a PhD student - in co-supervision with [Hilje Doekes](https://www.wur.nl/nl/personen/hilje-doekes.htm) from the [Laboratory of Genetics](https://wur.eu/GEN), he will work on modelling diversity in bacteriophages.
+Welcome Thomas!

 ## September 2024

 * Laura Patiño Medina started as a PhD student - in co-supervision with [Astrid Bryon](https://www.wur.nl/nl/Personen/Astrid-dr.ir.-AEE-Astrid-Bryon.htm), she will work on microbiome-virome interactions in whiteflies.
 Welcome Laura!